 Moreover, for longevity and to minimise costs, the external finishes of luminaires should be highly resistant to degradation.

 Using a lighting control system can improve the quality of illumination as well as reduce energy consumption.
 Control systems allow the use of light in the required place, at the right time and in the optimum quantity.
-At Designplan we can provide control solutions for traditional switched applications and standalone luminaire operation, through to full networked systems utilising the DALI protocol.
+At Designplan we can provide control solutions for traditional switched applications and standalone luminaire operation, in addition to full networked systems utilising the DALI protocol.

 PDF Lighting Guide

 Our 24 page lighting guide identifies typical community and public applications, focusing on the principles of good lighting.
-We examine the benefits of robust construction and lighting controls to reduce your cost of ownership and carbon footprint.
+We also examine the benefits of robust construction and lighting controls to reduce your cost of ownership and carbon footprint.
 To download your copy click on the button below.